LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/how-do-i-prompt-a-user-to-update-their-user-profile.md

 ---
-title: "How do I Prompt a User to Update Their User Profile?"
+title: "How do I prompt a user to update their user profile?"
 isPublished: true
 ---